it-spirit/itspirit.releaser/README.rst

 diazo_export.enabled
     Activate or deactivate the export.
     It can be used in the default and multi-theme settings.

+diazo_export.exclude
+    Exclude the listed folders/files from the diazo export.

 diazo_export.multi
     Define multiple subsections for diazo themes.